 Like most things, owning a property management company is affected by the 80/20 rule.
 20% of our tenants take 80% of our resources.

-This includes situations where one applicant is good enough to rent the property all on their own as a sole tenant.
+This includes situations where one applicant is financially good enough to rent the property all on their own as a sole tenant.
+No need for roommates.
 Again, a tenant that is bad on paper will likely be a bad tenant.

 They will damage your property and they will cause you problems.
 It doesn’t matter if the other tenant can pay or not.

 We have had situations where the entire house lost substantial portions of their deposits; just from the one bad tenant.

 Remember, these roommates may have never lived together before and your screening likely told things about each of them, that they don’t know about each other.

 The roommates that can’t stand each other will flee the situation the first chance they get and off they go, leaving you vacant and looking for new tenants.
 This includes couples.

 Many times I have felt like we were the 1st warning to a boyfriend or girlfriend that their chosen partner might not be who they thought they were.

-Legally we can’t share the information we discover during a credit check with either party, and I will go over that shortly; but the fact that we accept one room mate; but not the other is a pretty good indicator to them that their relationship might have some unknowns.
+Legally we can’t share the information we discover during a credit background check with either party, and I will go over that shortly; but the fact that we accept one room mate; but not the other is a pretty good indicator to them that their relationship might have some unknowns.

 One thing we do sometimes are restrictions.
 Tenants 1,2 & 3 may live there with no restrictions; but tenant #4 can not live there without the others.
 Because that individual cares risk.

-Bad Tenants Don’t Think They Are Bad
+4 - Bad Tenants Don’t Think They Are Bad

 Don’t rely upon their body language, reactions or bother looking deep in their eyes to travel inside of their very souls to see who they are.

 The worst tenant applicants we get are the ones that contact us the most after we are forced to turn them down.
 They are often shocked.
 They seem genuinely stunned that we turned them down.